Extreme Hotel Deals About Us, FAQ, and Booking Guide

 -Promo rates are loaded by hotels trying to engage in viral marketing.
 They offer a small number of rooms on limited dates.
 This draws huge traffic and attention creating a net gain despite losing out on the original sticker price of the rooms.
-Ex: Hoxtons famous $1 room sale.
+A great example of this was Hoxtons famous $1 room sale.

 -Booking site start-up companies undercut competitors prices or offer generous sign-up bonuses and referral credits.
 They take a loss on bookings to stand out in a crowded marketplace and acquire new customers.
-Ex: Travelpony bursting on the scene with free rooms and 5* at 70%+ off.
+This was the case when Travelpony burst on the scene with free rooms and 5 star hotels at 70%+ off.

 -Existing hotels and booking sites partner with other companies.
 This subsidizes the booking sites loss so the other company can get the word out and acquire new customers.
-Ex: In 2014 Visa Checkout partnered with Orbitz to offer $100 off a $100+ hotel booking resulting in tens of thousands of free bookings.
+In 2014 Visa Checkout partnered with Orbitz to offer $100 off a $100+ hotel reservation This resulted in tens of thousands of free stays.

 -Booking sites offer, intentionally or accidentally, promo codes that stack with existing offers or have no minimum purchase amount.
 Sometimes the company is viewing this simply as advertising where they have budgeted a certain amount for the promotion and will end the promotion after x number of bookings, so they don’t always care if the rooms are free or not.
-Ex: Hotels.com $50 off any 5* hotel gave thousands of free rooms away.
+Hotels.com featured promotion offered $50 off any 5* hotel and gave thousands of free rooms away.

 -Hotel employees mess-up or automatic rate setting software glitches.
 This re-occurs disproportionately at specific hotels and with specific booking sites.
 Rushed employees, insufficient training, random errors of chance, sub-par IT departments.
 Ex: You see a booking site offers every room type at the same rate.
 Maybe the lowest room type is an intended rate and the rest aren’t.